Björn Dirk Krapohl

-Björn Dirk Krapohl (born 26 January 1965, Kettiwg, Germany) is a German surgeon, specializing in plastic surgery and hand surgery at the University of Lübeck and the Charité in Berlin.
-He is known for his work in the fields of reconstructive microsurgery, hand surgery, and breast surgery.
+Björn Dirk Krapohl (born 26 January 1965, Essen-Kettiwg, Germany) is a German surgeon, specializing in plastic surgery, hand surgery and international medical networking at the Medical University of Lusatia – Carl Thiem in Cottbus.
+He is also associated with the Charité in Berlin, the University of Lübeck and the Medical University of Vienna.
+He works in the fields of reconstructive microsurgery, hand surgery, breast surgery and participates in international activities in the field of global health.